Wild Side (Normani song): Music video

 The official music video, directed by Tanu Muino, was released to YouTube alongside the song on July 16, 2021.
-The music video was choreographed by Sean Bankhead, drawing inspriation from Ciara's "Like a Boy" music video.
-The singer wears multiple outfits throughout the four-minute video, including a cutout black lingerie set with matching thigh-high boots in the first scene of the video, while doing exotic Yoga, a cropped leather outfit, and a leopard-print bustier.
+The music video was choreographed by Sean Bankhead, drawing inspiration from Ciara's "Like a Boy" music video.
+The singer wears multiple outfits throughout the video, including a cutout black lingerie set with matching thigh-high boots in the first scene of the video, while doing exotic Yoga, a cropped leather outfit, and a leopard-print bustier.
 During her verse, Cardi B is featured completely nude wearing floor length hair extensions, while also embracing a nude Normani.
-Debra Paget in the movie The Indian Tomb, is briefly referenced in a scene from the music video.
+Debra Paget in the 1959 movie The Indian Tomb, is briefly referenced in a scene from the music video.

 The music video accumulated 1.5 million views in its first ten hours on YouTube, and cracked the Top 30 trending searches on Google.
-In December 2021, Vevo announced that the music video was the 3rd most watched R&B video of 2021 in the United States.
+In December 2021, Vevo announced that the music video was the third most watched R&B video of 2021 in the United States.

 Reception

 For NPR, LaTesha Harris wrote "The video amplifies the single's debts to the past: dance moves inspired by Janet's 'Rhythm Nation'; visuals reminiscent of TLC, Blaque and Missy Elliot; and a direct nod to Golden Hollywood entertainer Debra Paget.
 And under all the pastiche is the intoxicating charisma of a star performer, a rare find these days, basking in the shadows of her foremothers."
-For The Los Angeles Times, Christi Carras praised Normani's choreography in the music video, commenting "When it comes to dancing, no one is doing it like Normani in "Wild Side" video".
-While Brooke Kato for The New York Post praised Cardi B's turn in the music video, stating "It's Cardi B's world and we're all just living in it."
+For The Los Angeles Times, Christi Carras praised Normani's choreography in the music video, commenting "When it comes to dancing, no one is doing it like Normani in 'Wild Side' video".

 The music video received praise and support from fans and celebrities across social media including Halle Berry, Ariana Grande, Victoria Monét, and Megan Thee Stallion.
 On Twitter, Lil Nas X deemed it the "best music video" he had ever seen in his entire life, adding "I am in [awe].
 I am inspired!"
 Multiple publications referred to it as one of the biggest music videos of 2021, including Nylon, The New York Times, and Dazed, with the latter also referring to it as one of the "best music videos of 2021".
-In February 2022, Cosmopolitan placed it on its '42 Sexiest Music Videos of All Time' list.
+In February 2022, Cosmopolitan placed it on its 42 Sexiest Music Videos of All Time list.